 Imaging tests may use the following:

-Substances that are swallowed, injected, or inserted to highlight or outline the tissue or organ to be examined (called contrast agents Radiographic Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more )
+Substances that are swallowed, injected, or inserted to highlight or outline the tissue or organ to be examined (called contrast agents Radiographic Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more )

 There are some risks of using radiation Risks of Radiation in Medical Imaging Imaging tests that use radiation, usually x-rays, are a valuable tool in diagnosis, but exposure to radiation has some risks (see also Radiation Injury).
 Different diagnostic tests require different... read more in medical imaging.

 For information regarding imaging tests common for specific diagnoses and screenings, see the following: